jialeishen/CONTAM-ANT/ANT Revision History.md

 Updates:
 - The units of removal rate for constant coefficient source and sink elements are added to the component menu.
+- The options of using 1/2 and 1/3 of surface area as the multiplier for airflow path settings are added to the component menu.

 ## Version 0.0.0 and revisions
 *Release Date: August 8, 2023*